[quote_center]” Best friends find you when you least expect them “[/quote_center]

 “sometimes you can’t tell everything – even to a best friend”

-my friend Joe is an engaging and exciting coming of age drama which I highly recommend.
-Schuyler Fisk delivers an outstanding performing in the challenging role of Joe — projecting toughness, vulnerability and and girlish sensitivity all in one.
+my friend Joe is an engaging and exciting coming-of-age drama that I highly recommend.
+Schuyler Fisk delivers an outstanding performance in the challenging role of Joe — projecting toughness, vulnerability and girlish sensitivity all in one.
 The rest of the cast also did a good job.

 This film won the Silver Bear at the 1996 Berlin Film Festival.